polyformproject/commercial.polyformproject.org/terms.md

 ## Access

-The customer agrees to give the vendor prompt access to personnel, systems, and requested information needed to respond to support requests.
+On the vendor's request, the customer agrees to give the vendor prompt access to personnel, systems, and information needed to respond to support requests.

 ## Confidentiality